2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 2. Klaviyo: E-commerce's Default Choice

 Klaviyo's dominance in e-commerce is evident across our data.
-When we crawl Shopify stores, Klaviyo's JavaScript SDK appears with remarkable consistency—it's become the default email marketing choice for direct-to-consumer brands.
+According to companies using Klaviyo we analyzed, when we crawl Shopify stores, Klaviyo's JavaScript SDK appears with remarkable consistency—it's become the default email marketing choice for direct-to-consumer brands.

 According to Klaviyo's customer case studies, brands like Tatcha have achieved 20% year-over-year revenue growth through sophisticated segmentation strategies.
 Their "Category Affinity" targeting approach—identifying less-engaged subscribers who had previously purchased specific product categories—demonstrates the power of transaction-aware marketing (Klaviyo Case Study: Tatcha).